kevgo/text-runner/textrun-workspace/README.md

 ### directory

-The <code textrun="action/name-full">workspace/directory</code> action verifies that the workspace contains a directory with the given name.
+The <b textrun="action/name-full">workspace/directory</b> action verifies that the workspace contains a directory with the given name.
 As an example, consider this documentation snippet:

 <a textrun="run-in-textrunner">